 Human-caused climate change is already having an impact here in the Strait of Georgia and its watersheds.
 In the last few years we have experienced:

-- extreme or unusual weather events, such as the high winds that caused major losses of trees in Stanley Park and on southern Vancouver Island
+- extreme or unusual weather events, such as the summer 2015 drought and wildfire season, and the high winds that caused major losses of trees in Stanley Park and on southern Vancouver Island.

 One of the most serious impacts of the climate crisis for coastal regions like ours is sea level rise, caused by thermal expansion of ocean waters and melting of glaciers and ice fields.